Taṇhā: Relation to the three poisons

 According to Rupert Gethin, taṇhā is related to aversion and ignorance.
 Craving leads to aversion, anger, cruelty and violence, states Gethin, which are unpleasant states and cause suffering to one who craves.
 Craving is based on misjudgement, states Gethin, that the world is permanent, unchanging, stable, and reliable.

 For example, in the first discourse of the Buddha, the Buddha identified taṇhā as the principal cause of suffering.
-However, his third discourse, the Fire Sermon, and other suttas, the Buddha identifies the causes of suffering as the "fires" of raga, dosa (dvesha), and moha; in the Fire Sermon, the Buddha states that nirvana is obtained by extinguishing these fires.
+However, his third discourse, the Fire Sermon, and other suttas, the Buddha identifies the causes of suffering as the "fires" of rāga, dosa (dveṣa), and moha; in the Fire Sermon, the Buddha states that nirvāṇa is obtained by extinguishing these fires.